Frequently Asked Pharmacy Questions

 However, this generic approval process often requires shorter and less complex scientific trials that save development costs for the generic manufacturers.
 These savings can be passed on to patients and providers.
 Several manufacturers can develop competing generics of the same product, increasing competition and furthering savings.
 Inactive ingredients and the appearance of generic medications can vary from their brand counterparts, but these changes must be proven not to affect safety or efficacy.
 Today, generics make up 8 out of every 10 prescriptions dispensed, offering comparable quality as their brand equivalents while decreasing healthcare costs overall. – Jeffrey Pilz, former pharmacy resident

-Do we really need to discard medications after the expiration date?
+Do I really need to discard medications after the expiration date?

 Like food in the grocery store, medications have specific expiration or beyond-use dates that inform patients of when to replace their drug supply and discard outdated medications.
 Over time, chemical ingredients making up medications can degrade or react with the environment, changing the potency or chemical composition.
 Some drugs, such as aspirin, can even degrade into harmful substances past their expiration.
 Other medications may simply not work as well as the active ingredient decreases.
 "Expiration dates on medical products are a critical part of determining if the product is safe to use and will work as intended," says Ilisa Bernstein, FDA pharmacist.